Tips to Save Time with Project Management Templates

 Tips for writing action plan slides

-- Define your goal: in this section, you should include what you want to do and what you want to achieve.
+- Define your goal: In this section, you should include what you want to do and what you want to achieve.
 Use SMART criteria (specific, measurable, attainable, relevant, timely)

 - List the following steps: include what you want to do to realise your goal.
 This section contains the task, assigned to, and due date.
 You must ensure that the entire team is involved in this process and has access to the document.